isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-seizing-the-singapore-dream.md

 New York and London are multinational melting  pots  in  addition  to  being  global financial centres.
 Singapore in fact has an even  higher  percentage  of  foreign-born residents, ranking only behind cities  like Dubai and Toronto.
 Dubai is already a place with far more international residents than domestic citizens, that is, people who have voluntarily moved there and planted roots.

 Singapore is undeniably Asia's premier destination for a high quality of life.
-It also seems certain that it will reach a population of about  eigh  million people in a generation, at least half of whom will be  non-Singaporean.
+It also seems certain that it will reach a population of about  eight  million people in a generation, at least half of whom will be  non-Singaporean.
 Rather than struggle against this trend,  Singapore  should embrace it and build for it.

 Indeed, this means it could pioneer a model of stakeholdership beyond citizenship that confers obligations on all residents irrespective of their national origin.
 Then Singapore would truly be a leading global city, a microcosm of global society with a sense of unity despite diversity.